 And then there’s the other side of the coin, too.
 If your house isn’t in as good a shape as those you’re comparing against, it will be worthless.
 So be sure to be brutally honest with yourself.

-These are all good tactics for calculating the true value of your house in Greater Toronto Area.
+These are all good tactics for calculating the true value of your house in Ontario.
 Of course, you could always have a real estate agent do a comparable market analysis, but you can get fairly close to that on your own.